-▶ In the Logout of area click the check box for the password that will lose its access rights after the assigned pushbutton is pressed.
+In the Logout of area click the check box for the password that will lose its access rights after the assigned pushbutton is pressed.
+This completes the parameterization.

 Requirements:

 - A password with a logout time of 30 minutes was entered for screen 2. - Screen 2 contains a value entry element. - The Password logout function was assigned to the < pushbutton.